8 Ways to Gain Respect From Your Coworkers

-Assume the Best About People and Situations to Gain Respect
+Assume the Best About People and Situations

 When the accounts payable person tells you that it will take three days to get the supplier's check cut, don't assume that it's because she's lazy.
 She may be lazy, but she probably also needs to follow required processes and procedures that restrict her ability to respond to your timeliness requirements.

 Just because you don't understand why or when something happens doesn't mean that a valid reason doesn't exist.

 You're not perfect.
 No one is.
 You will make mistakes.
 If you want respect, you need to admit your mistakes.
 Practice this statement, “I'm sorry.
 What can I do to fix it?”